ankurk91/vue-flatpickr-component/README.md

     name: 'yourComponent',
     data () {
       return {
-        // Initial value
+        // Initial value can be a date object as well
-        date: new Date(),
+        date: '2020-10-16',
         // Get more form https://flatpickr.js.org/options/
         config: {
           wrap: true, // set wrap to true only when using 'input-group'